ProximoSrl/ProximoSrl.github.io/_posts/2014-10-06-Ubiquitous-language.md

 With all these distinctions how can we design our model in an Ubiquitous way?

-We gave up on UL until something happened...
+We gave up on UL until...

 ## No it's all about meanings